-- 5.5.8 The school will support pupils in liaising with the education or training provider they are intending to study with post 16 this may be a school, academy, sixth form college, or general FE institution to find out more information. - 5.5.9 The school will work with their local authority and local post-16 education or training providers to share data on pupils who are likely to need support with post-16 participation costs, such as care leavers or those on Free School Meals. - 5.5.10 Looked after children and previously looked after children, and care leavers will receive support to ensure high levels of ambition and successful transition to post-16 education or training.
-The designated careers lead will engage with the school's designated teacher for looked after and previously looked after children to: - Ensure they know which pupils are in care or who are care leavers - Understand their additional support needs - Ensure that, for looked after children, their personal education plan can help inform careers advice.
-(For these pupils, careers advisers should also, in co-ordination with the school's designated teacher, engage with the relevant Virtual School Head or personal adviser to ensure a joined-up approach to identifying and supporting their career ambitions.) - 5.5.11 The school will provide relevant information about all pupils to local authority support services.
+- Ensure that, for looked after children, their personal education plan can help inform careers advice.
+(For these pupils, careers advisers should also, in co-ordination with the school's designated teacher, engage with the relevant Virtual School Head or personal adviser to ensure a joined-up approach to identifying and supporting their career ambitions.) - 5.5.12 The school will provide relevant information about all pupils to local authority support services.
 This includes: - basic information such as the pupil's name, address, and date of birth - other information that the local authority needs to support the young person to participate in education or training and to track their progress.
-This includes for example: - the pupil's contact details including phone numbers - information required to help identify those at risk of becoming NEET post-16, pupil's post-16 and post-18 plans and the offers they receive of places in post-16 or higher education - 5.5.12 The school will only provide the basic information, and not this additional information, if a pupil aged 16 or over, or the parent/carer of a pupil aged under 16, has instructed them not to share information of this kind with the local authority.
-The school's privacy notice is the normal means of offering pupils and their parents/carers the opportunity to ask for personal information not to be shared. - 5.5.13 The school will notify the local authority when a 16- or 17-year-old leaves an education or training programme before completion.
+This includes for example: - the pupil's contact details including phone numbers - information required to help identify those at risk of becoming NEET post-16, pupil's post-16 and post-18 plans and the offers they receive of places in post-16 or higher education - 5.5.11 The school will only provide the basic information, and not this additional information, if a pupil aged 16 or over, or the parent/carer of a pupil aged under 16, has instructed them not to share information of this kind with the local authority.
+The school's privacy notice is the normal means of offering pupils and their parents/carers the opportunity to ask for personal information not to be shared. - 5.5.12 The school will notify the local authority when a 16- or 17-year-old leaves an education or training programme before completion.
 This notification will be made at the earliest possible opportunity to enable the local authority to support the young person to find an alternative place.
 It is for schools and local authorities to agree local arrangements for ensuring these duties are met.

-5.5 Careers guidance for pupils with special educational needs or disabilities (SEND)
+5.6 Careers guidance for pupils with special educational needs or disabilities (SEND)